softloud/supermetroid/README.md

 - <a href="#supermetroid" id="toc-supermetroid">supermetroid</a>
-- <a href="#at-what-times-do-super-metroid-speed-runs-get-competitive"
+- <a href="#at-what-times-do-super-metroid-100-speed-runs-get-competitive"
-  id="toc-at-what-times-do-super-metroid-speed-runs-get-competitive">At
+  id="toc-at-what-times-do-super-metroid-100-speed-runs-get-competitive">At
-  what times do Super Metroid speed runs get competitive?</a>
+  what times do Super Metroid 100% speed runs get competitive?</a>
 - <a href="#what-is-super-metroid" id="toc-what-is-super-metroid">What is
   Super Metroid?</a>
 - <a href="#analyses-work-in-progress"